- Reference Number: HEY-791/2020

 - Please bring a list of any current medication you are taking.

 - On your arrival in the department we will obtain your consent for the procedure before your investigation begins.

 - The clinical physiologist performing the Sleep EEG will explain the test to you and will be happy to answer any questions you may have.

-- Generally we ask people to come into the examination by themselves as experience shows this makes it easier for people to fall asleep.
-Sometimes we will ask the person accompanying you to come through at the start if they can supply additional information about your condition but we will generally ask them to leave before we start the recording.
+- Generally, we ask people to come into the examination by themselves as experience shows this makes it easier for people to fall asleep.
+Sometimes we will ask the person accompanying you to come through at the start if they can supply additional information about your condition.
+We will generally ask them to leave before we start the recording.
 If this is going to be a problem for you please discuss this with the clinical physiologist.

-- You will be given your dose of Melatonin.
+- You will be given your dose of Melatonin (If appropriate).